Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:data}, we describe the simulation data and the methods used to reconstruct the cosmic web.
-We also compare two different methods.
-In Section~\ref{sec:results}, we present our findings on how galactic star formation and the gas fraction depend on cosmic web environments.
+We also compare the two different density field estimation methods of interest.
+In Section~\ref{sec:results}, we present our findings on how galactic star formation and gas fraction depend on cosmic web environments.
 We discuss our results in Section~\ref{sec:discuss}, and conclude the paper in Section~\ref{sec:conclusion}.
-We adopt the {\it Planck 2015} cosmology \citep{Planck15}, as in \citetalias{Hasan23}, with $H_{0}=67.74$ {\kmsmpc}, $\Omega_{\mathrm{M},0} = 0.3089$, and $\Omega_{\Lambda,0} = 0.6911$.
+We adopt {\it Planck 2015} cosmology \citep{Planck15}, as in \citetalias{Hasan23}, with $H_{0}=67.74$ {\kmsmpc}, $\Omega_{\mathrm{M},0} = 0.3089$, and $\Omega_{\Lambda,0} = 0.6911$.
 Unless otherwise stated, all distances and lengths are in comoving units.